chainer/chainer/docs/source/chainermn/model_parallel/model_parallel_on_chainermn.rst

     train = chainermn.datasets.create_empty_dataset(train)
     test = chainermn.datasets.create_empty_dataset(test)

+This input pattern appears in the subsequent examples such as :doc:`example1_simple_mlp.rst`.
-Note that datasets are required in Chainer's API.
+Note that datasets are required in Chainer's updater API.
 The empty dataset can be used as a dummy dataset.

 .. figure:: ../../../image/model_parallel/empty_dataset.png
     :align: center